One Company. One Contact

 Most science and engineering projects require new design and fabrication or, modification of existing instruments.
 We handle both.
 Operating since 2009, we have earned an international reputation for innovation, high standards, practicality and cost effectiveness.

 Based in Nova Scotia, Canada, we ship to destinations that include Australia, South and Central Asia, Europe and throughout North America.
-We have worked with 3M, AJA International, Bosch, DuPont, Nissan, Philips 66, Tesla, Toyota and many other industrial clients.
+We have worked with 3M, AJA International, Bosch, DuPont, Nissan, Philips 66, Toyota and many other industrial clients.

 We also collaborate internationally with universities and national Laboratories.
 In Canada these include: Dalhousie University, National Research Council, University of British Columbia and University of Waterloo.
 US institutions include: Oak Ridge National Laboratory, Pacific Northwest National Laboratory, and Berkeley, MIT, and Stanford universities.
 We also count Justus-Liebig University and the Max Plank Institutes (Germany) and CIDETEC (Spain) among our clients.